 This will be our assessment on taking derivatives using shortcut methods.
-It is a timed closed book/closed note assessment using the Proctorio browser extension.
-Proctorio requires a computer (not a tablet) with the Chrome browser and a webcam.
-(This is the only time we use Proctorio in this class.)
+It is a timed closed book/closed note assessment using the Respondus Lockdown Browser.
+(This is the only time we use the LockDown Browser in this class.)
 You should have blank paper and a pencil/pen to write with.
 Writing on an iPad/Tablet/other device is not allowed.
 Calculators and headphones are not permitted during the Computational Test.
 Late assignments will not be accepted for credit.